spatnaik17/scenario-agent-testing/README.md

 You can enable debug mode by setting the `debug` field to `True` in the `Scenario.configure` method or in the specific scenario you are running.

-Debug mode allow you to see the messages in slow motion step by step, and intervene with your own inputs to debug your agent from the middle of the conversation.
+Debug mode allows you to see the messages in slow motion step by step, and intervene with your own inputs to debug your agent from the middle of the conversation.

 ```python
 Scenario.configure(testing_agent=TestingAgent(model="openai/gpt-4o-mini"), debug=True)